-$$-\frac{V{sz}(z) = \frac{\sum{n} h{i}}{\sum{n} \frac{h{i}}{V{s,i}}},$$ many applications, ranging from static correction of the reflection data to seismic hazard analysis where the time average velocity down to 30m of depth, the so called V{s30} , is used as a proxy for seismic response classification.
-To estimate the 240 required time-average $V{\rm s}$ model, we invert the reference DC using an optimized Monte Carlo inversion (Socco and Boiero, 2008).
+2008).
 The density has a minor impact on the surface-waves velocity (Xia et al., 1999; Foti and Strobbia, 2002) and is defined a priori based on the geological information about the site.
-The V_s, the Poisson's ratio, and the thicknesses are randomly sampled within the boundaries of a wide uniform model space.
-Then, the synthetic DCs corresponding to each model are computed and compared with the experimental DC.
-The algorithm uses the scaling properties of DCs to create an 245 optimal model space based on the initial model space: before computing the misfit with the experimental DC, the synthetic DCs of the random models are shifted as close as possible to the experimental DC; then, the scaling factor is obtained from the DC shift and is used to scale the models.
-These scaling steps, which are performed in a fully automatic manner, highly optimize the model space sampling that is focused on low misfit regions and reduce the number of required simulations.
-Unlike deterministic inversions that result in a single output, the Monte Carlo inversion leads to a set of possible solutions.
-250 The best fitting models are selected according to a one-tailed Fisher test, imposing a certain level of confidence.
-Then, the selected layered V_s models are transformed to time-average V_s models using Eq.
-1. The values of the selected time-average V_s models are averaged at each depth to obtain a unique time-average $V{\rm c}$ model corresponding to the reference DC.
-Next, we estimate the W/D relationship that consists of the pairs of wavelength and depth values for which the phase velocity of the DC and the time-average $V{\rm s}$ of the Monte Carlo solution have the same value.
-Comprehensive synthetic and real data 255 analyses have been performed by Socco et al. (2017), Khosro Anjom et al. (2019), and Khosro Anjom (2021) to show the high sensitivity of the W/D relationship to Poisson's ratio.
-We use the method of Socco and Comina (2017) to estimate from the experimental W/D relationship an apparent Poisson's ratio that relates the time-average V_s and time-average V_n : First, we generate synthetic DCs corresponding to the estimated V_s model from the Monte Carlo inversion and different Poisson's ratios.
-Then, we consider these DCs and the time-average $V{\rm s}$ to retrieve synthetic W/D relationships that are each 260 corresponding to a specific Poisson's ratio value.
+The Vs, the Poisson's ratio, and the thicknesses are randomly sampled within the boundaries of a wide uniform model space.
+Then, the synthetic DCs corresponding to each

+- 235 Unlike deterministic inversions that result in a single output, the Monte Carlo inversion leads to a set of possible solutions.
+The best fitting models are selected according to a one-tailed Fisher test, imposing a certain level of confidence.
+Then, the selected layered $V_s$ models are transformed to time-average $V_s$ models using Eq.
+1. The values of the selected time-average $V_s$ models are averaged at each depth to obtain a unique time-average $V{\rm s}$ model corresponding to the reference DC.
+Next, we estimate the W/D relationship that consists of the pairs of wavelength and depth values for which the phase velocity of the - 240DC and the time-average $V_s$ of the Monte Carlo solution have the same value.
+Comprehensive synthetic and real data analyses have been performed by Socco et al. (2017), Khosro Anjom et al. (2019), and Khosro Anjom (2021) to show the high sensitivity of the W/D relationship to Poisson's ratio.
+We use the method of Socco and Comina (2017) to estimate from the experimental W/D relationship an apparent Poisson's ratio that relates the time-average $V_s$ and time-average $V_p$ : First, we generate synthetic DCs corresponding to the estimated $V{\rm x}$ model from the Monte Carlo inversion and different Poisson's - 245 ratios.
+Then, we consider these DCs and the time-average $V{\rm s}$ to retrieve synthetic W/D relationships that are each corresponding to a specific Poisson's ratio value.
 Next, we deduce an apparent Poisson's ratio at each depth by comparing the experimental W/D relationship with the synthetic ones.
-The estimated Poisson's ratio is an apparent one that relates timeaverage V_s and V_p of the cluster (Khosro Anjom et al., 2019).
+The estimated Poisson's ratio is an apparent one that relates timeaverage $V_s$ and $V_p$ of the cluster (Khosro Anjom et al., 2019).